 In response to this situation, rural Sahelian communities have developed and tested endogenous land restoration techniques that are in harmony with their ecological and socio-economic environment [8],[9].
 These techniques enable populations to better manage their ecosystems and improve their production areas, thereby strengthening their resilience to environmental changes such as climate change, land degradation, and drought events [10].

-Among these techniques, sylvopastoral bunds and forest half-moons have proven particularly effective in slowing runoff, promoting water infiltration, trapping sediments, and fostering vegetation regeneration [11].
+Among these techniques, silvopastoral bunds and forest half-moons have proven particularly effective in slowing runoff, promoting water infiltration, trapping sediments, and fostering vegetation regeneration [11].

 The commune of Tagazar, located in the Tillabéri region of the Republic of Niger, is a representative example of these dynamics.
 It faces advanced degradation of its plateaus and glacis, affecting food security, ecosystem resilience, and the livelihoods of local populations.